-**This is a sponsored post written by me on behalf of RBC InvestEase Inc. All opinions are my own and are based on my own research of the subject matter.
+**This post is sponsored by RBC InvestEase Inc. All views and opinions expressed represent my own and are based on my own research of the subject matter

 Are you looking into robo advisors and investing but don’t know where to start?
 Although robo advisors are becoming more and more popular across Canada, some people still are a little wary of the concept, mostly because of the name.

 Before we start with this RBC InvestEase review, let’s make it clear that robo advisors are not robots (even though the name makes it sound like they are).
 While the investing process is automated by an algorithm, that same algorithm is both created and monitored by financial experts and professionals who are also available to answer any questions and handle customer service requests.

 Robo advisors are meant to help make the investing process easier.
 They are the ideal option for those looking for a ‘set it and forget it’ strategy when it comes to saving for their retirement.
 In addition, robo advisors have low fees which makes them ideal for all types of investors from beginners to those who are experienced.